ROCm/rocBLAS/docs/source/Programmers_Guide.rst

 library/src/blas[1,2,3]
 '''''''''''''''''''''''

-Source code for Level 1, 2 and 3 BLAS functions in '.cpp' and '.hpp' files.
+Source code for Level 1, 2, and 3 BLAS functions in `.cpp` and `.hpp` files.

-- The '.cpp' files contain
+- The `.cpp` files contain

-  - external C functions that call templated functions with an '_impl' extension.
+  - External C functions that call templated functions with an `_impl` extension
-  - The _impl functions have argument checking and logging, and they in turn call functions with a '_template' extension.
+  - The `_impl` functions have argument checking and logging, and they in turn call functions with a `_template` extension

-- The '_kernels.cpp' files contain
+- The `_kernels.cpp` files contain

-  - '_template' functions that set up the workgroup and call HIP launch to run '_kernel' functions.
+  - `_template` functions that set up the workgroup and call HIP launch to run `_kernel` functions
-  - '_kernel' functions that run on the device.
+  - `_kernel` functions that run on the device

 library/src/blas3/Tensile
 '''''''''''''''''''''''''

-Code for calling Tensile from rocBLAS, and YAML files with Tensile tuning configurations.
+Code for calling Tensile from rocBLAS, and YAML files with Tensile tuning configurations

 library/src/blas_ex
 ''''''''''''''''''''

-Source code for mixed precision BLAS.
+Source code for mixed precision BLAS

 library/src/include
 '''''''''''''''''''

 Internal include files for:

-- handle code
+- Handle code
-- device memory allocation
+- Device memory allocation
-- logging
+- Logging
-- numerical checking
+- Numerical checking
-- utility code
+- Utility code

-The `clients` directory
+The `clients` Directory
 ^^^^^^^^^^^^^^^^^^^^^^^

+The `clients` directory contains all test code and code to build clients.

 clients/gtest
 '''''''''''''